That Time I Gambled My Soul in a Gacha Game and Got Sent to Another World – The Christmas Special Sequel

 Its halls were booming with life as children frolicked, friends shared hearty laughs, people shuffled about with sacks or crates of unknown contents, and others shared in song, their voices echoing throughout the expansive dining hall.
 There are hundreds of tales within this castle that could be told, but our story today takes us away from the outward hoopla and into the kitchen nestled away beyond the dining hall.

 However, such gallant bouts of bravery were far from her mind as Isadore leaned into the oven, using her knitted mitts to grab the cake she prepared.
 It was a large, rich dessert of a thick yet moist consistency.
-And it was the only way she could think of to convey the affection she had for Zyrus more than any words or purchased goods.
-After all, how does one impress a royal with anything more than their devotion?
+And it was the only way she could think of to convey her affection for Zyrus.
+Something personal and potent, with beauty beyond words and love beyond anything bought.

 She smiled as she inhaled the chocolatey aroma of a hard night’s work, and after affixing it onto a glass plate, she grabbed a tube of frosting, eager to put the finishing touches on her present.
 A smile appeared across her brown and beauteous face before she adjusted the hair net that contained her silver strands.